 Although they are not allowed to watch professional wrestling Santa brought them a wrestling ring and some figures.
 They use it far more often than I thought they would and some of their other toys make “special appearances” in the ring (think “Woody vs. Buzz Lightyear”).
 Easy set up.

-Well, that is it for now.
+Well, that is it for gift ideas for boys.
 Please let me know if you have any questions.
 Good luck with all of your shopping and stay tuned for a separate blog about Star Wars Legos, a/k/a the bane of my existence!

-And if anyone out there wants to be buy me a gift this year, I will gladly have a new spin bike for my Peloton alternative!
+And if anyone out there wants to buy me a gift this year, I will gladly accept a new spin bike for my Peloton alternative!

 Merry Christmas & Happy Holidays!